loregamer/bg3-modding-docs/Osiris Scripting/OVERVIEW.md

 Osiris is a declarative programming language used in Larian Studios' games, including Baldur's Gate 3.
 Unlike traditional programming languages where you specify exactly *how* to do something step-by-step, Osiris focuses on defining *what* conditions should trigger *what* actions.

+Osiris has a higher priority over other scripting languages used in the Editor, meaning that Osiris calls have a guaranteed execution if the target of the call is valid.

 [Read more about Osiris basics](1_Basics/Introduction.md)

 ## Key Concepts